probonopd/Launchpad95/web/index.md

 |   |   |   |   |   |   |   |   |__Record Arm__|

 By defaut, there are 8 rows per track in Ableton Live.
 But the 8th row on the Launchpad contains the Stop button.
 So it may be necessary to scroll down using the ![](https://placehold.co/64x64/black/green?text=V) button to get to the 8th row of clips.

+The pads have the following meaning:

+(As in Session Mode above.)

 The scene buttons allow you to perform several functions as shown below: